pgs3238/WichtelApp2/README.md

 - Finish the app

 ### Note to self - Missing in implementation
 - Add a “hook” to indicate whether the creator wants to participate in their own event.
+At the moment, the creator must manually add themselves to the event after it’s created, rather than having a “participate” option.

 ### 📸 Current Condition / Screenshots